 We conduct a worship service on three Sundays per month at the Brian Center Nursing Home, which is one block away from the church.

 Church Revitalization.
 We pray that the Lord will make our church healthy, so that we might be able to help our sister churches.
-To that end we setup a website, www.arpinterns.com, which was set up on Oct.
-30th.
+To that end we setup a website, www.arpinterns.com.
 It features three things: 1).
-ARP Churches which are interested in interns, 2). information about interns themselves, and 3). a quarterly lecture series for interns regarding ministerial skills.
-Our first speaker in the lecture series is Rev. Dr. David Vance.
+ARP Churches which are interested in interns, 2). information about interns themselves, and 3). a quarterly lecture series with a free pizza lunch at RTS for M.Div. students, regarding pastoral ministry.
+Our first speaker in the lecture series was Rev. Dr. David Vance.
 He is an ARP minister in Blacksburg, VA.
 His PhD. work had to do with seminary internships, specifically.
+Our next speaker was Rev. Dr. Nathan Frazier of King’s Cross ARP, telling us of joys and challenges of church revitalization.

 New Covenant ARP received a $101,000.00 grant from the combined giving of the ARP Synod’s Outreach North America (ONA) and First Presbytery’s Church Extension Committee.
 At the Presbytery meeting where this was approved (unanimously I should add) this was called an “historic first.”
 It was, apparently, the first time that significant funding had been given to a dying church for the sake of revitalization.
 We are very thankful for the love and support which have come our way.
 Therefore we have begun to do what we can to get more seminary interns into our sister ARP churches.
 We hope to bring in more of these young, zealous families into our churches so that they might be multi-generational, multi-socio-economic, in order that they might also become as multi-ethnic as their neighborhoods are.
 We were instructed by the Church Extension Committee to make our proposal thorough and complete, so that other churches could look at our proposal as an example to copy – so that they, too, could receive such funding.
 Contact me if you want this kind of help for your church firstname.lastname@example.org